Kansas Department of Administration, Division of Facilities Management

 I am pre-qualified to work for the Kansas Department of Transportation (KDOT); does that make me pre-qualified for building construction?

 Due to the nature of work completed for KDOT (i.e. roads, bridges, embankments etc), we have a different process.
-However, if you are pre-qualified to do work for KDOT in the following class of work,
+However, if you are pre-qualified to do work for KDOT, please include your approval letter from KDOT.
+[Back to Top]

 Is this an annual application?

 No. You reapply every three years.
-You will be sent a letter of notification for renewal about three months in advance of the date your application will expire.
+You will be sent a letter of notification via e-mail for renewal about three months in advance of the date your application will expire.
 You will be required to resubmit the entire package of information.
 If the renewal date passes and we have not received updated information, your firm will be removed from the list of pre-qualified contractors.
 You may resubmit any time after that date.
 [Back to Top]

 What do I need to submit?